navduhan/metanextviro/README.md

 ### Required Tools and Packages
 All dependencies can be installed using the provided `environment.yml` file or automatically with the conda profile.

-- FastQC, MultiQC, fastp, flexbar, trim-galore
+- FastQC, fastp, flexbar, trim-galore
 - MEGAHIT, SPAdes, BLAST+, DIAMOND, Kraken2, QUAST
 - Bowtie2, Samtools, Bedtools
 - CheckV, VirFinder (R)